SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 ### Examples

-We have three observations to add to an aggregate.
-Observations 1 and 2 have data starting on 2020-01-01T00:00Z and observation 3 has data starting on 2020-03-01T00:00Z.
-There are two ways in which we might add these observations to an aggregate.
+We would like to create an aggregate from three observations.
+Observations 1 and 2 have data starting on 2020-01-01T00:00Z.
+Observation 3 has data starting on 2020-03-01T00:00Z.
+There are two ways in which we can create this aggregate.

-1. We can add observations based on their available data.
-Using the process above, we add observations 1 and 2 with an *effective from*  of 2020-01-01T00:00Z.
-Then we repeat the process for observation 3 with an *effective from* of 2020-03-01T00:00Z.
+1. **Recommended approach**: Add observations with different *effective from* parameters.
+We add observations 1 and 2 with an *effective from*  of 2020-01-01T00:00Z.
+Then we add observation 3 with an *effective from* of 2020-03-01T00:00Z.
 With this configuration, the computed aggregate from 2020-01-01T00:00Z to 2020-03-01T00:00Z will contain observations 1 and 2, and the computed aggregate after 2020-03-01T00:00Z will contain observations 1, 2, and 3.

-2. We can add all of the observations to the aggregate with the same *effective from*.
+2. Alternative approach: Add all observations with the same *effective from*, accept NaN values for period with missing data.
 Using the process above, we add observations 1, 2, and 3 with an *effective from* of 2020-01-01T00:00Z.
+The Solar Forecast Arbiter cannot safely assume a value for the missing data, so it will compute the aggregate as NaN from 2020-01-01T00:00Z to 2020-03-01T00:00Z.
-In this configuration, the computed aggregate from 2020-01-01T00:00Z to 2020-03-01T00:00Z will be returned as missing due to the values missing from observation 3, and the computed aggregate after 2020-03-01T00:00Z will contain observation 1, 2, and 3.
+   The computed aggregate after 2020-03-01T00:00Z will contain observation 1, 2, and 3, as expected.

 ### Remove an Observation from an Aggregate
 {: .anchor}